What is VEGZELMA approved for?

 1. Vegzelma US Prescribing Information (2022)

-Vegzelma® is a registered trademark of Celltrion, Inc., used under license.
+Avastin is a registered trademark of Genentech, Inc.